 On-demand Nodes are booted with a Shippable Machine image.
 Each Machine image is versioned.
 Read More on machine images.

 BYON Nodes let you run jobs on your own infrastructure, so you can attach your machines to your Shippable subscription and all your jobs are routed to those machines.
 Your BYON nodes can be anywhere, such as in your Amazon EC2 VPN, Google Cloud, Linode, or Digital Ocean, or even in your datacenter behind a firewall.
 The greatest thing about BYON Nodes is that you do not need to open any incoming ports since the Shippable SaaS service never initiates a connection with your nodes.

 This is a powerful hybrid approach that gives you the benefit of using a SaaS service for CI orchestration, while still giving you full control over the infrastructure and security of your build machines.

 Security: Your build machines can be inside your VPC and/or behind your firewall, which gives you the ability to configure access, IAM, etc. We even have a way of configuring these machines so that you do not have to grant Shippable SSH access!
 This means your code never leaves your firewall and no external entity can access your machines.
 Complete control over your build machines, including SSH access, ability to choose your cloud provider and size of build machines.

-Faster build times: You can leave your build machines running all the time, which eliminates the occasional 2-3 mins per build that is added when new machines are spun up on Shippable's hosted infrastructure.
+Faster build times: You can leave your build machines running all the time, which eliminates the additional minute per build that is added when new machines are spun up on Shippable's hosted infrastructure.

 You will need to do a few maintenance tasks if you are using BYON nodes: